josh-works/josh-works.github.io/_pages/projects.md

     > well, I just finished a trade school, so i'm taking some time to get my first job, turns out the rules of the city say I'm eligible, and this is more entertaining _to me_ than sitting on the couch in my boxers playing video games, not that there's anything wrong with that.

 I overall strongly disliked the experience, and found it to be time/energy consumptive, even though I _tried_ to manage it's impact on my life.
 It felt de-dignifying to take the whole thing seriously, and I couldn't hide my contempt for the whole thing very well.
-For example, when reading an early draft of a campaign flier, a reviewer said "I absolutly, positively, would never let anyone ever see this.".
-I published it.
-I also was on a six-week climbing trip to the NRG during 'campaign season'.
-Anyway, my 10% haul on the election night is... not zero.
+For example, when reading an early draft of a campaign flier, a reviewer said "I absolutly, positively, would never let anyone ever see this."
+I used it anyway. 😁 I also was on a six-week climbing trip to the New River Gorge, KY during 'campaign season'/climbing season.
+Anyway, I got 10% of the vote. ¯\\\_(ツ)_/¯

-I kept iterating.

-I didn't get on city council, but what about becoming friends with the folks who *were* on city council?
+I didn't get on city council, obviously, but I kept iterating. what about becoming friends with the folks who *were* on city council?
 The city staff themselves?
-Random people around Golden?
-I took a sabbatical from work and sorta took on a journalist or academic internship path.
+Random people around Golden that have been there forever, seem to know everyone, and wield some sort of soft power?
+I took a sabbatical from work and sorta took on a project that might seem famialiar for a journalist or academic, and I found it as enjoyable as I found various blockers frustrating.

-Eventually, once we owned a house in the city, and I'd read a bit more about how [politically powerful white americans use zoning laws and road networks to enforce regimes of social control and accomplish (where necessary) ethnic cleansing](https://www.goodreads.com/book/show/2023854.The_Slaughter_of_Cities) my meandering got even more focused.
+Eventually, once we owned a house in the city, and I'd read a lot more about how [politically powerful white americans use zoning laws and road networks to enforce regimes of social control and accomplish (where necessary) ethnic cleansing](https://www.goodreads.com/book/show/2023854.The_Slaughter_of_Cities) my meandering got more focused.

-Living in Golden, there were about 500 different manifestations of ethnic cleansing visible in the built environment around me.
+Living in Golden, there were about 500 different manifestations of ethnic cleansing visible in the built environment around me,

 For example, I started observing a rather dangerous street that went right past the house I lived in - I got to life a full life just a few meters from a 'standard arterial' in America, and believe you me, I was not a passive and unobservant participant in the street traffic.